-Misfiring nerves may not contract the muscles that mix and move the stuff in your intestines, so everything slows down.
+Misfiring nerves may not squeeze the muscles that mix and move the stuff in your intestines, so everything slows down.
 Your colon absorbs more moisture from the waste, which makes your poop harder -- and harder to pass.
-Constipation that lasts a long time can cause other health problems, such as fecal impaction, a hard lump of poop that blocks your rectum so nothing can get out.
+Constipation that lasts a long time can cause other health problems, such as fecal impaction, a hard lump of stool that blocks your rectum so nothing can get out.

-Nerve damage in your large intestine may let fluids move through too fast, or cause problems with absorbing and releasing fluid.
+Nerve damage in your large intestine may let fluids move through too fast or cause problems with absorbing and releasing fluid.
 If that's the case, your poop could be more watery, and you'll need to go more often and urgently.

 Diarrhea is a possible side effect of other diabetes drugs, too, including:

-Eating a lot of sugar-free sweeteners -- like maltitol, mannitol, sorbitol, and xylitol -- can cause diarrhea.
+Eating a lot of sugar-free sweeteners like maltitol, mannitol, sorbitol, and xylitol -- can cause diarrhea.
 They're from a family of compounds called sugar alcohols.
 Because your body doesn't break them down and absorb them completely, they pull extra water into your intestines.

 If you have type 1 diabetes, you are at higher risk for having celiac disease.
 People with this disorder can't eat gluten (a protein found in grains like wheat, rye, and barley) because it damages the small intestine.

-What You Can Do
+What Else You Can Do